caspiankeyes/FRAME-arXiv-Publication/README.md

-# FRAME: A Foundational Recursive Architecture for Model Evaluation in Adversarial Settings
+# FRAME: Architecture for Comprehensive Model Evaluation in Adversarial Settings

 ## Abstract
 The emergence of increasingly capable Large Language Models (LLMs) has